TypeScriptADK-TS

 🎯 Option 1: Direct Model Names

-Pass model names directly to agents - Gemini is default, others require environment configuration
+Pass model names directly to agents.
+Gemini is default, others require environment configuration

 🔌 Option 2: Vercel AI SDK